 - tests the output of each sprint with real users

-- prepares and plans for moving into Live.
+- prepares and plans for moving into the final Live phase.

 How long does Beta last?

-Before starting Beta, re-visit Alpha to ensure there is a well-defined MVP.
+Before starting the Beta phase, re-visit the Alpha phase to ensure there is a well-defined MVP.

-It is best if the existing team from Alpha continues to work on the Beta - keeping the existing empathy, context and momentum within the team.
+It is best if the existing team from the Alpha phase continues to work on the Beta phase - keeping the existing empathy, context and momentum within the team.
 See Building a UCD Team in the UCD Reference Library to obtain the resources required for this phase.

 - Has the team completed a kick-off?